Questioning Natural Rights with Edmund Burke

 Let us consider what it would really mean to say, for example, that "the right to private property" is a natural a priori right.
 That would mean that our right to property exists independently of all considerations about other human beings, and independently to how our exercise of this right impacts human and natural resources.
 Moreover, if the right to private property is really a natural right, then this would be as true in a migratory society as in an agricultural society, as true for a desert oasis as a forest.
 It is not clear how such a right is even meaningful, let alone useful.
 The same complications occur with other, so called, natural rights.
 The right to life can be abrogated through the legitimate wielding of the sword, and the right to free movement can be withdrawn in the case of prisoners, and so forth.
 When you factor in all the exceptions that advocates of natural rights are bound to acknowledge, then such rights die the death of a thousand qualifications.
 And even if natural rights are meaningful, it is not clear what methodology we could even use for verifying their existence.

-From a conservative perspective, the goals that rights-language tries to preserve would better be obtained by talking about private and public virtue, prudence, individual and communal flourishing, contingent rights granted by our tradition (i.e., the Constitution), and, last but not least, the Lordship of Jesus Christ.
+From a conservative perspective, the goals that rights-language tries to preserve would better be obtained by talking about natural law and natural duties, private and public virtue, prudence, individual and communal flourishing, contingent rights granted by our tradition (i.e., the Constitution), and, last but not least, the Lordship of Jesus Christ.

 The historian and journalist, Yuval Levin, has done us an enormous service in synthesizing Burke and Paine's dispute about rights in his 2014 book The Great Debate: Edmund Burke, Thomas Paine, and the Birth of Right and Left.
 In the lecture below for the Heritage Foundation, Levin discusses the key contours of Burke's dispute with Paine.